lxa0429/Create-your-own-image-classifier/README.md

 Optional arguments:

 - `--save_dir`: Directory to save the trained model.
 - `--arch`: Choose the neural network architecture.
-The default is AlexNet, but VGG13 can also be specified.
+The default is VGG16, but densenet121 can also be specified.
 - `--learning_r`: Set the learning rate for gradient descent.
 The default is 0.001.
 - `--hidden_units`: Specify the number of neurons in an additional hidden layer (int).
 - `--epochs`: Number of epochs (int).
 The default is 5.